parveenchahal/squid-proxy-setup/README.md

     htpasswd -c ./users <username>
     ```
 - # Modify the files/squid.conf as per your requirement
+- # Any file want to pass on to container and use in squid config
+    Just place that file in `files` directory.<br>
+    Those files can be accessed using /<fileName>
 - # Start proxy
     ```
     chmod +x start.sh